CONFERENCE OF THE AUSTRALASIAN AGRICULTURAL AND RESOURCE ECONOMICS SOCIETY

 1:30-4:30pm - Early career participant presentation parallel sessions

-5:30 – 7:00 Drinks and Canapes Reception with workshop participants, mentors and invited local conference participants and early arrivals from out of town.
+5:30 – 7:00pm ECR Drinks and Canapes Reception (Back on Level 14, Room 1407) with workshop participants, mentors and invited local conference participants and early arrivals from out of town.
+Sponsored by RAID.

 • Home